-The UN PRI defines responsible investment (RI) as "a strategy and practice to incorporate environmental, social and governance (ESG) factors in investment decisions and active ownership".
+The UN PRI defines responsible

+investment (RI) as "a strategy and practice to incorporate environmental, social and governance (ESC) factors in investment decisions and active ownership".
 There are several components to responsible investing, which the PRI summarises as follows:

-ESG ISSUES WH LIO (ESG INCORP IMPROVING IN PERFORMANCE ( ESG issues can be incorporated into existing investment practices using a combination of three approaches: integration, screening and thematic Investors can encourage the companies that are already invested in to improve their ESG risk management INTEGRATION SCREENING THEMATIC ENGAGEMENT PROXY VOTING Explicitly and systematically including ESG issues in investment analysis and decisions, to better manage risks and improve returns.
+CONSIDERING ESG ISSUES WHEN BUILDING IMPROVING INVESTEES' ESG A PORTFOLIO (ESG INCORPORATION) PERFORMANCE (STEWARDSHIP) ESC issues can be incorporated into Investors can encourage the existing investment practices using companies that are already a combination of three approaches: invested in to improve their integration, screening and thematic ESG risk management INTEGRATION SCREENING THEMATIC ENGAGEMENT PROXY VOTING Explicitly and systematically including ESG issues in investment analysis and decisions, to better manage risks and improve returns.
 Applying filters to lists of potential investments to rule companies in or out of contention for investment, based on investor's preferences, values or ethics.
 Seeking to combine attractive risk-return profiles with an intention to contribute to a specific environmental or social outcome.
 Includes impact investing.
 Discussing ESG issues with companies to improve their handling, including disclosure, of such issues.
 Can be done individually, or in collaboration with other investors.
 Formally expressing approval or disapproval through voting on resolutions and proposing shareholder resolutions on specific ESG issues.